camptocamp/odoo-cloud-platform/README.md

 * Logs sent to ElasticSearch-Kibana structured as JSON for better searching

-For the storage, we store all the attachments on a object storage such as S3 or a S3 compatible one, and we store the werkzeug sessions on Redis.
+For the storage, we store all the attachments on a object storage such as S3 or Swift, and we store the werkzeug sessions on Redis.

+Two providers are available for the Cloud Platform, Exoscale based in Switzerland and OVH in France.

+The main difference between the two is the Object Store they use :

+* Exoscale uses S3
+* OVH uses Swift

 ## Setup